42nd President of the United States of America

 In 1992, Clinton ran for President and won against George H. W. Bush.
 While Clinton was in office, the nation enjoyed the lowest unemployment rates in recent times, the lowest inflation rate in decades and the highest homeownership rates in American history.
 Clinton’s term improved economic equality for Americans, and he benefited from high approval ratings in his final term.
 When it came to foreign policy, Clinton acted as a diplomat and peacemaker.
 He presided over the 1993 signing of the Oslo Accords between Israel and the Palestine Liberation Organization, the representative of the Palestinian territories at the time, during which the famous handshake between Yitzhak Rabin and Yasser Arafat occurred.
 He also helped to stabilise war-torn Bosnia through the Dayton Peace Accords.

-President Clinton gave a keynote speech at the Opening Ceremony of One Young World 2012 Pittsburgh.
+President Clinton gave a keynote speech at the Opening Ceremony of the One Young World 2012 Pittsburgh Summit.